OpenWaterFoundation/owf-learn-git/mkdocs-project/docs/workflow/branch-naming.md

 * issue type
 	+ using an issue type such as `feature`, `bug`, `hotfix`, `test`, `refactor`, etc. may be helpful
-	+ however, an issue may evolve from bug to feature so assigning a type may be confusing over the lifetime of the issue
+	+ however, an issue may evolve from bug to feature so assigning a type may be confusing over the lifetime of the issue (but this may not be an issue for simple items)
 * issue number
 	+ need this at a minimum to link to the issue tracker, consistent with GitHub, Bitbucket, etc. features
+	+ using issue number alone can cause Git commands problems since it may not know whether it is a branch name or SHA-1 hash number corresponding to a commit (so recommend issue type and/or topic)
 * developer ID
 	+ not recommended because it can be found in the issue tracker, more than one person may work on the issue, and the assignment of a lead developer may change over time